Frequently Asked Questions

 Regular Tub DeliveryLTN will work with you and your birth professional to determine when it is time to deliver and set up your tub.
 Typically, you may keep the tub until the birth is complete and then page LTN to arrange pick up.
 In the unusual circumstance that labor has not progressed after 24-48 hours, LTN will reassess the situation.
 At that point, the tub may be drained and refilled, or picked up and delivered again at a later time.

-Extended Tub DeliveryMost women choose to have their tub delivered 10 – 14 days before their due date, but if you are worried that your baby will make an even earlier arrival we can deliver your extended rental tub up to 3 weeks before your due date.
+Extended Tub DeliveryMost parents choose to have their tub delivered 10 – 14 days before their due date, but if you are worried that your baby will make an even earlier arrival we can deliver your extended rental tub up to 3 weeks before your due date.

 The tub will remain with you until after you give birth, with no additional charge.
 If you have not delivered by 14 days after your due date, we ask that you check in with us to let us know the plan you’ve made with your midwife.
 That helps us with our tub availability plans.